HeinrichHartmann/HeinrichHartmann.github.io/_posts/2017-12-29-Quitting-Facebook.md

 Before taking this step I'll have to post my contact information, communicate my plans about the email news feed and make sure I have contact information of all my close friends available.

 Wish me luck!

+## Update 2018-03-23

+So it has finally happend!
+I pulled the trigger.

+{% figure capture_1521809464 png "Quitting Facebook.
+For real." %}

+Actually it I did not actively use facebook for since I wrote this post.
+I made no more interactions on the site.
+But I admit, that I still checked in once or twice a day, just to close the tab after a few seconds.

+But what took me so long?

+It turns out that the exported facebook data is much worse than I realized at first.
+In particular the exported timeline is very incomplete!
+- All comments are missing.
+Even the ones you wrote yourself!
+- There are no images in the timeline.
+- The number of likes and shares is missing.

+Before I delete my account, I wanted to have a more decent backup of my timeline.
+I looked into printing out the timeline, exporting it as pdf, [full-page screenshots](https://screenshots.firefox.com/), massaging the DOM/HTML.
+I could get none of this working, with acceptable effort.

+Eventually I went throught the whole timeline (100s of posts!) and screenshotted each one individually.
+To make this process a little less tedious I changed the OSX keyboard shortcut for full page scrrenshot to F1, so I could use the following combo:

+* `j` -- navigate to next post in page
+* `F1` -- take a screenshot

+In this way I could complete the task in less than one hour.
+But now I have all posts archived in a large folder, so I don't loose that much data.
+It's still terrible in many ways, but acceptable for me.